NiceAesth/niceaesth.github.io/_posts/2023-09-22-dependency-injection.md

         return get_one(username) is not None
 ```

+This layer is where dependency injection comes into play.

 In this example, the user repository uses a stateful approach by storing the data in a dictionary.
 In a real application, the user repository would be interacting with a database of sorts.

-This makes it difficult to unit test the repository as we would need to mock the database.
-With this approach, we can easily change the implementation of the user repository inside the tests and test the service layer without acquiring the database.
+This makes it difficult to unit test the repository as we normally would need to mock the database.
+However, because of dependency injection, we can easily change the implementation of the user repository inside the tests and test the service layer without acquiring the database.

 #### Rules